tinamayswinkels/sbe/_projects/bosch-headquarters-clayton.md

 ---

-The new 3 storey headquarters for Bosch Australia is located on the existing Bosch campus at 1555 Centre Road, Clayton, Victoria.&nbsp; &nbsp;The ground floor has a rectangular floor plan, whereas the first and second floors have an L-shaped plan, with parts of the second floor cantilevered over the first floor.
-A roof terrace area can be accessed from the first floor.&nbsp; The total floor area is 10,230m2.
+The new 3 storey headquarters for Bosch Australia is located on the existing Bosch campus at 1555 Centre Road, Clayton, Victoria.
+The ground floor has a rectangular floor plan, whereas the first and second floors have an L-shaped plan, with parts of the second floor cantilevered over the first floor.
+A roof terrace area can be accessed from the first floor.
+The total floor area is 10,230m2.

 SBE provided full ESD Consultancy Services for this project, including ESD integration studies, fabric analyses, energy and daylight modelling and final Section JV3 certification.

 For more details check out our [short case study here.](/2017/10/31/bosch-case-study.html)

-&nbsp;